 <The current version of the supplement template only addresses HL7 v3 CDA Content Modules.
 All CDA Content Modules will go in Section 6 of Volume 3 of each domain’s Technical Framework document.
 In the future, this supplement template may have additional sections for DICOM Content Modules (section 7 of Volume 3) and other types of Content Modules (section 8, etc., of Volume 3).

 <Please note that prior to the release of the new template set, some domains may have defined CDA Content Modules in Volume 2 (e.g., PCC); however, going forward CDA Content Modules will be defined in Volume 3.>

-5 IHE Namespaces, Concept Domains and Vocabularies

-Add to Section 5 IHE Namespaces, Concept Domains and Vocabularies

-5.1 IHE Namespaces

-<For Public Comment publication, please explicitly identify all new OIDs, UIDs, URNs, etc., defined specifically for this profile.
-These items should be collected from the sections within this supplement and listed here as additions to the applicable domain OID Registry.
-The tables within this section will be deleted prior to inclusion into the Technical Framework as Final Text, but should be present for publication for Public Comment.>

-<For Trial Implementation publication, the domain technical committee must ensure that all new OIDs, UIDs, URNs, etc., defined specifically for this profile (and listed here for public comment publication have now been recorded in their OID Registry.
-The tables within this section will be deleted prior to inclusion into the Technical Framework Volumes as Final Text but should be present for publication for Trial Implementation.>

-<Ensure the domain’s registry of OIDs is linked to from the following wiki page.
-It may be another wiki page, a document on the ftp site, etc.>

-The <domain name> registry of OIDs is located at http://wiki.ihe.net/index.php/OID_Registration#IHE_Domain_Namespaces

-Additions to the <Domain Name> OID Registry are: